andre487/kv-keeper.js/README.md

 ### Mobile
 TODO

+## Dist
+You can generate dist files with `npm run dist` but it's not necessary because this command runs automatically with pre-commit git hook

 ## CI and Testing
 CI pipeline of the project has these steps:
   * Check errors with ESLint